multiscale-cosim/TVB-NEST/nest-io/doc/guides/from_nest2_to_nest3.rst

     ::

-        connectome.get(output='json')  # returns a string in json format connectome.get(output='pandas')  # returns a Pandas DataFrame
+        synapsecollection.get(output='json')  # returns a string in json format synapsecollection.get(output='pandas')  # returns a Pandas DataFrame

 Setting connection parameters
-    Likewise, we can set the parameters of connections in the Connectome
+    Likewise, we can set the parameters of connections in the SynapseCollection

     ::

-        connectome.set('delay', 2.0)  # Sets all delays to 2.0
+        synapsecollection.set('delay', 2.0)  # Sets all delays to 2.0
-        connectome.set('delay', [1.0, 2.0, 3.0, 4.0])  # Sets specific delays for each connection
+        synapsecollection.set('delay', [1.0, 2.0, 3.0, 4.0])  # Sets specific delays for each connection
-        connectome.set({'weight': 1.5, 'delay': 2.0})  # Sets all weights to 1.5 and all delays to 2.0
+        synapsecollection.set({'weight': 1.5, 'delay': 2.0})  # Sets all weights to 1.5 and all delays to 2.0

 Getting an iterator over the sources or targets
-    Calling ``connectome.source()`` or ``connectome.target()`` returns an
+    Calling ``synapsecollection.source()`` or ``synapsecollection.target()`` returns an
-    iterator over the source GIDs or target GIDs, respectively.
+    iterator over the source node IDs or target node IDs, respectively.

 Parameterization
 ~~~~~~~~~~~~~~~~